Payment Flow

 7customer pays

-7sale is attributed via Sale API or Stripe webhook flow
+7sale is attributed via server-side tracking or Stripe integration

 7+commission enters review / hold / payout operations